modm-io/modm/tools/build_script_generator/scons/module.md

 ## Information Tool

-Our `info` SCons tool generates a set of header files containing preprocessor defines with the repository state.
+Our `info` SCons tool generates a set of header files containing information about the repository state.

 A call to `env.InfoGit(with_status={True, False})` will generate a `<info_git.h>` header file and add these two defines to the command line CPP options: